 The Ghibli Museum has a cozy little tearoom where you can take a break from the crowds and enjoy a cute cappuccino and light meal.
 There’s also a gift shop where you can pick up memorabilia and maybe a souvenir or two.
 But be warned, things aren’t cheap!

 A Ghibli themepark?

 If you still can’t get enough of all things Ghibli, then it might be worth to check out the world’s first (and only) Ghibli themepark.
-Ghibli Park is set to open in fall of 2022, on the site of the former Aichi Expo Memorial Park, which is an hour’s train ride from Nagoya.
-We’re just as excited as you are.
+It is on the site of the former Aichi Expo Memorial Park, which is an hour’s train ride from Nagoya.
 Learn more about the attractions here.

 Find Ghibli fun all over the capital with our special Tokyo for Ghibli lovers guide.